ImmutableSoft/AutoLM/README.md

   <infura id> the product ID from Infura.io
   [file name] Optional.
 Default is ./license.elm

-$ ./validate Mibtonix 3 Mibpeek 0 3 Passw\\0rd d3dddc623391479a2931dfbd17a744d1 ./license2.elm
+$ ./validate Mibtonix 3 Mibpeek 0 3 Passw\\0rd "" ./license2.elm
 1
 ```

 Note the value above returns one (1) indicating the license is valid.
-If
+In practice any value greater than zero should have the value parsed
+and the details examined to determine the license credetials by the
+application (current/unexpired, valid platform, etc.).
+However, if the
-the 'validate' command returns zero (0) then the activation is not
+'validate' command returns zero (0) then the activation is not present
-valid on the Ethereum database indicating a purchase (or activation
+on the EVM database indicating a purchase (or activation Move) from the
-Move) from the Immutable Ecosystem is required.
+Immutable Ecosystem is required to activate.

 # AutoLM Application Integration Notes